tgm104/jekyll-now/about.md

 ### More Information

-My life consists of mowing the lawn, painting the house and the occasional part time I do in the city of Pori.
+My life is trivial and boring.

 ### Contact me